Pacific electric ray: Life history

-The Pacific electric ray exhibits aplacental viviparity, with the developing embryos at first receiving nourishment from yolk, and later from histotroph ("uterine milk", enriched with proteins, fat, and mucus) produced by the mother and delivered through specialized outgrowths of the uterine lining.
+The Pacific electric ray exhibits aplacental viviparity, meaning that the female retains in utero the encapsulated embryo, which completes development and hatches within the parent, with the developing embryos at first receiving nourishment from yolk, and later from histotroph ("uterine milk", enriched with proteins, fat, and mucus) produced by the mother and delivered through specialized outgrowths of the uterine lining.
+Female Pacific electric rays undergo fertilization via the male copulatory organs, known as claspers, which are used for internal fertilization.
+The claspers have a tube-shaped structure with a ventral groove called the hypostyle, where sperm will flow into the female's cloaca.
 Mature females have two functional ovaries and uteruses.
 Reproduction occurs year-round, with males apparently capable of mating every year and females every other year.
 The gestation period is unknown.
 Reported litter sizes range from 17 to 20; at least the number of ova, and perhaps also the number of young, increases with the size of the female.

 The newborns measure 18–23 cm long and double their size in the first year of life, adding around 25 cm to their length.
-Male grow faster than females but reach a smaller ultimate size.
+Male grow faster than females but reach a smaller ultimate size, known as the von Bertalanffy growth model.
 Sexual maturity is attained at a length of 65 cm and age of seven years for males, and a length of 73 cm and age of nine years for females.
-The oldest documented individuals are 16 years of age, and extrapolating from growth curves the maximum lifespan of this species may be upwards of 24 years.
+The oldest documented individuals are 16 years of age, and extrapolating from growth curves the maximum lifespan of this species may be upwards of 24 years for females.
+In contrast, males have a shorter lifespan, usually living up to around 13 years.[23]
+Estimating the age of Pacific electric rays is difficult because their vertebrae are delicate, thin, and not well-calcified.
+Despite these issues, techniques like graphite microtopography have been used to estimate their age, though confirming these estimates is still a challenge.